Disclosure

 💸 Deals & Coupons+3 months FREE!

 ExpressVPN is one of the safest and most trustworthy VPNs.
-It has maintained a spotless reputation for well over a decade since it launched back in 2009.
+It has kept a clean record for over a decade since starting in 2009.
 The service is based in the British Virgin Islands.
-This is an overseas territory with its own privacy laws and is not a part of any international surveillance organization.
+This place has its own privacy laws and isn’t part of any surveillance group.

-ExpressVPN has developed a proprietary protocol called Lightway.
-This transparent protocol is open-source and available for anyone to inspect.
-With a kill switch, split tunneling, and private DNS on every server, ExpressVPN delivers always-on protection that doesn’t skip a beat.
+ExpressVPN has its own protocol called Lightway.
+This open-source protocol is open for anyone to check.
+With features like a kill switch, split tunneling, and private DNS on every server, ExpressVPN offers top-notch protection.

 Pros